cooperwalter/check-stock-index-price/README.md

 - [Google Cloud Run Functions](https://cloud.google.com/functions?hl=en) to execute the program as a serverless function
 - [Google Firestore](https://cloud.google.com/firestore) to store the stock prices
-- [Cloud Scheduler](https://cloud.google.com/scheduler) to schedule the function to run at a regular interval
+- [Cloud Scheduler](https://cloud.google.com/scheduler) to schedule the Workflow to run every night.
+- [Cloud Workflows](https://cloud.google.com/workflows) to be called by the Cloud Scheduler job.
+It calls the Cloud Run Functions endpoint with an http request.
 - [Finnhub API](https://finnhub.io/docs/api/introduction) to get the stock prices
 - [Node.js](https://nodejs.org/en) to run the program
 - [IFTTT](https://ifttt.com) to send a notification when the price drops